opensearch-project/sql/sql-jdbc/README.md

-## Open Distro for ElasticSearch - JDBC
+## OpenSearch - JDBC

-This is the driver for JDBC connectivity to a cluster running with Open Distro for Elasticsearch SQL support.
+This is the driver for JDBC connectivity to a cluster running with OpenSearch SQL support.

 ## Specifications